dcmwijaya/IBMAETER/README.md

 <br>

 ## Running
-1. Open the "IBMAETER" directory, then open GitBash inside the directory.<br>
+1.Open the "IBMAETER" directory, then open GitBash inside the directory.<br>
 <ul>
 <li>First, if no error occurs then just skip this step, but if otherwise then please copy the following command:</li>

 ````bash
 composer update --no-dev
 ````

 <li>Secondly, then check whether there are any more problems or not, if there are still errors, just adjust to the situation.</li>

 <li>Third, this step is mandatory, so please copy the following command:</li>

 ````bash
 php spark serve
 ````